discos/doc/developer/workflow/bugfix.rst

     * update the changes in production
     * run all the tests in production

-This is the only way to ensure the Nuraghe stability and robustness, and you will soon realize the TDD is not at all a lose of time.
+This is the only way to ensure the DISCOS stability and robustness, and you will soon realize the TDD is not at all a lose of time.